Classification of Crimes

 Vermont Felony Crimes by Class and Sentences

 Felonies in Vermont are crimes punishable by more than two years in state prison and up to life.
 The law authorizes alternatives to time behind bars for certain felony convictions.
-Learn more about felony sentencing, sentencing alternatives, and parole in Vermont.
+Learn more about felony sentencing in Vermont.

 Harassment, Bullying and Violent Crimes